-Project Name Method 8-518 Public Information - Air Quality Project 18 Description Easily accessible information will be developed and provided on the following air quality issues for the general public: • smoky fires and incinerators • fire permits and open burning • dust • odours • airborne contaminants, gases and fumes • burning of wastes • PM 10 and home heating • agrichemical spray drift.
-Who The Regional Council - shall work with 18 Territorial Authorities, Health Boards and other relevant agencies.
-Links to Policy This project links to Method implements 18 Policy 8-2.
+Project Name Public Information - Air Quality Project Description Easily accessible information will be developed and provided on the following air quality issues for the general public: • smoky fires and incinerators • fire permits and open burning • dust • odours • airborne contaminants, gases and fumes • burning of wastes • PM 10 and home heating • agrichemical spray drift.
+Who Regional Council, Territorial Authorities, health boards and other relevant agencies.
+Links to Policy This project links to Policy 8-2.
 Target Information provided via website and available in paper form by 2009.

-Project Name Method 8-6 19 24 Hour Pollution Hotline Project 19 Description This service relates to the ongoing provision of a 24 hour Pollution Hotline to record and respond to air quality complaints.
-Who The 19 Regional Council.
-Links to Policy This project links to Method implements 19 Policy 8-2.
-Targets 24 hour Pollution Hotline continues and is widely publicised 19 .
+Project Name 24 Hour Pollution Hotline

+Project Description This service relates to the ongoing provision of a 24-hour pollution hotline to record and respond to air quality complaints.

+Who Regional Council.

+Links to Policy This project links to Policy 8-2.

+Target 24-hour pollution hotline continues.

-Anticipated Environmental Results 8.6
+8.6 Anticipated Environmental Results

 Anticipated Environmental Result Link to Policy Indicator Data Source By 2013 fine particle (PM 10) levels in the Region meet the national air quality standard.
 Air Policy: 8-1, 8-5 and 8-6 PM 10 levels, especially in Taumarunui and Taihape Horizons' state of environment air quality monitoring programme The number of confirmed incidents of objectionable, offensive or noxious airborne substances causing adverse effects beyond property boundaries is reduced by 10% over the life of this Plan.
-Air Policy: 8-1, 8-2, 8-3 and 8-4 Administration Policies: 2-5, 2-2, 2-3 and 2-5 Number of confirmed incidents Horizons' incidents database Consent compliance database one plan
+Air Policy: 8-1, 8-2, 8-3 and 8-4 Administration Policies: 2-5, 2-2, 2-3 and 2-5 Number of confirmed incidents Horizons' incidents database Consent compliance database